-This vision matches the EU ambitions of significantly reducing CO_2 emissions and building a sustainable and green economy in Europe.
+This vision matches the EU ambitions of significantly reducing CO2 emissions and building a sustainable and green economy in Europe.
 Furthermore, as the steel industry is a centrepiece of the European economy, this vision has the potential of contributing to the EU aspirations in industrial policy and economic growth.

-1.3.1 A system-wise vision: sustainable growth and renewable energy networks
+1.3.1 A system-level vision: sustainable growth and renewable energy networks

 Beyond the steel industry, other industries within the EU will also contribute to pursuing a sustainable economy.
-Steel plays an important role in many industrial value chains, such as construction, mobility, energy, or mechanical engineering.26 The European steel industry is already a global leader in environmental sustainability and highly technologically specialised products.27 A coordinated framework can thus entail the spreading and exchange of knowledge from the steel sector to other industries.
+Steel plays an important role in many industrial value chains, such as construction, mobility, energy, or mechanical engineering.27 The European steel industry is already a global leader in environmental sustainability and highly technologically specialised products.28 A coordinated framework can thus entail the spreading and exchange of knowledge from the steel sector to other industries.
 For the EU to remain a global leader in sustainable economic growth, the steel industry's ambitions must, therefore, be not only to reduce its footprint by producing steel with low carbon emissions, but also to share its technological knowledge along industrial value chains.
-For this ambition to realise, geographical proximity is key, as the cross-industry spill-overs can take place only if a strong presence of the steel industry in the EU is preserved.
+For this ambition to realise, geographical proximity is key, as the cross-industry spill-overs, for instance to the casting sector, can take place only if a strong presence of the steel industry in the EU is preserved.

 The achievement of sustainable growth will depend largely on the EU spearheading global efforts on renewable energy.
 Steel is an essential material in modern energy solutions, which is why clean steel will be instrumental to reach this common vision.
-Figure 7: Steel intensity of modern electricity solutions (tonnes of steel/MW installed capacity) portrays how modern green electricity technologies are more steel-intensive that vintage ones.
+Figure 7 portrays how modern green electricity technologies are more steel-intensive that vintage ones.